What Are Acute Headaches?

 While over-the-counter medications may work for individuals suffering from a mild headache, those suffering from more severe headache pain may need additional medications.
 Anti-inflammatory medications (also known as NSAIDs) are often effective for pain management.
 In addition, some doctors prescribe medications that act to constrict blood vessels which helps to reduce pain associated with headaches.

-Additional therapies that may be offered to patients suffering from debilitating and severe pain may include stimulation of the occipital nerve, an occipital nerve block, a Botox injection, a cervical facet joint injection, a cervical epidural corticosteroid injection, a sphenopalatine ganglion block, a supratrochlear nerve block, a supra- or infraorbital nerve block, or radiofrequency ablation.
+Additional therapies that may be offered to patients suffering from debilitating and severe pain may include stimulation of the occipital nerve, an occipital nerve block, a Botulinum injection, a cervical facet joint injection, a cervical epidural corticosteroid injection, a sphenopalatine ganglion block, a supratrochlear nerve block, a supra- or infraorbital nerve block, or radiofrequency ablation.

 For patients who suffer from chronic headaches, it is recommended that they keep a headache diary of their symptoms.
 Patients are usually asked to record details such as the time of day that the headache began, level of pain, length of the headache, any associated symptoms (nausea, vision changes, etc.), activities that were being performed prior to onset, and any unusual situations that may have happened.
 A headache diary helps identify any headache triggers, which helps to develop a preventative treatment plan for headache management.